wizeline/react-apprenticeship/topics/SOLID/readme.md

                 }

-Following the interface segregation principle we can fix this issue by making many smaller especialized interfaces like so:
+Following the **Interface Segregation Principle** we can fix this issue by making many smaller specialized interfaces like so:

                 interface Vehicule {
                         move():void;